JamesWotherspoon/oiko-server/ROADMAP.md

 - [ ] Setup and configure Docker
 - [ ] Deploy server to production environment
 - [ ] Set up continuous integration and deployment with GitHub Actions
+- [ ] Get SLS certificate and ensure https is used
+- [ ] Ensure robust firewall for virtual machine

 # Version 1.1.0